sarahchima/personal-website/src/pages/blog/what-is-hoisting.md

 Makes sense right?
 Note that it is only declarations that the engine hoists, assignments are not hoisted.
 Variable declarations are hoisted and initialized with `undefined`.
 That is why we got `undefined` and not 2 because the assignment remained in the place it was assigned.

 Also, note that hoisting is per scope.
 So the variable will be available in the functional scope if we declare within a function.
-It will be available in the global scope if it we declare it outside a function.
-If we use a variable outside the scope where it we declared it, it will return a `Reference Error`.
+It will be available in the global scope if we declare it outside a function.
+If we use a variable outside the scope where we declared it, it will return a `Reference Error`.
 For example, if we execute the code below, we get a reference error.

 ```js
 console.log(b); //Uncaught ReferenceError: b is not defined